People

 Kelsey Murphy

-Kelsey Murphy is a first year Ph.D. student at Rice working in the Climate Lab.
-She graduated from the University of Massachussetts, Amherst, and is a Boston native.
+Kelsey Murphy is a fourth-year Ph.D. student at Rice working in the Climate Lab.
+She graduated from the University of Massachusetts, Amherst, and is a Boston native.
 Her research explores the evolution of the Mississippi River basin's large-scale hydrology over time.

 Former Lab Members

 • Dr. Lizzie Wallace, postdoctoral researcher (2020-2022).
-Current position: Assistant Professor, Old Dominion University, Norfolk VA.
+Current position: Assistant Professor, Old Dominion University.